List of Luther characters: Martin Schenk

 Detective Superintendent Martin Schenk, played by Dermot Crowley, initially works for Police Complaints and is universally feared for his steel-trap mind.
 A highly intuitive and observant individual, who appears unassuming, Schenk is determined to rid the force of corrupt officers which, despite Schenk's high regard for Luther's abilities, may include Luther himself.

 In The Calling, he investigated Luther for the first time after Luther set Julian Crouch's Jaguar on fire.
 He tells Zoe that he is married, and that he used to be a murder detective until he was stabbed.

 Schenk appeared in episodes 3 to 6 in Series 1 and returned in Series 2 to head up the new Serious and Serial Crime Unit, replacing Rose Teller as DCI Luther's boss.

+As the series goes along and despite how he is originally depicted as a rival, Schenk develops a trusted friendship with Luther and the rest of the Serious and Serial Unit, doing whatever he can to assist even when he disagrees with them breaking the rules and are on the run from the law.
+This unfortunately comes with tragedy with the deaths of Ripley, Benny and Halliday and later the incarceration of Luther in the series finale.

+Between Series 5 and Fallen Sun, Schenk is depicted as having retired from his position at Serious and Serial Crime Unit after Luther’s arrest for multiple past crimes.
+He is reinstated by the new SSCU head Odette Rain as a consultant to oversee the hunt for an escaped Luther, assisting him where possible and rescuing him from a frozen lake.